APEX: Asynchronous Parallel CPU-GPU Execution for Online LLM Inference on Constrained GPUs: APEX System Design

 \subsection{Analytical Model for Scheduling Decisions}

-To determine when offloading decode requests to the CPU via pipelining is beneficial, particularly for deciding whether to use the Asymmetric Pipelining strategy in decode-only scenarios, APEX employs an analytical model.
-This model helps APEX's scheduler (detailed in Algorithm~\ref{alg:scheduling}) decide whether conditions favor Asymmetric Pipelining or if an alternative, such as our proposed Asynchronous Overlap mechanism, is more appropriate.
+To determine when offloading decode requests to the CPU via pipelining is beneficial—particularly in deciding whether to apply Asymmetric Pipelining in decode-only scenarios—\textbf{APEX} uses an analytical model.
+This model guides APEX’s scheduler (Algorithm~\ref{alg:scheduling}) in choosing whether conditions favor Asymmetric Pipelining or whether an alternative, such as our proposed \emph{Asynchronous Overlap} mechanism, is more effective.

+\mytitle{Parameter Estimation via Offline Profiling} The analytical model relies on several key parameters estimated through offline profiling, as described in Section~\ref{sec:system_overview}.
+Specifically, $T_{glinear}$ and $T_{gatt}$ (GPU computation times for linear operations and attention) are measured across different sequence lengths during the profiling phase.
+Likewise, CPU attention computation times are measured across both batch size and sequence length.
+From these measurements, the model derives the maximum number of tokens that can be processed under a given time constraint.

-Let $N_G$ be the rate (tokens per unit time) at which the GPU processes self-attention, and $N_C$ be the rate for the CPU. $T_{glinear}$ represents the GPU computation time for the linear operations within a transformer layer for a given batch size in the decode phase, and $T_{gatt}$ denotes the GPU computation time for the self-attention operation for that same batch.
-For this derivation, data transfer times are excluded to focus on the computational trade-offs.
+Let $N_G$ denote the rate (tokens per unit time) at which the GPU processes requests, which depends on the total number of tokens in those requests, and let $N_C$ denote the corresponding CPU rate, which depends on both the total number of tokens and the batch size. $T_{glinear}$ represents the GPU computation time for linear operations within a transformer layer for a given batch size in the decode phase, while $T_{gatt}$ denotes the GPU computation time for the self-attention operation for that same batch.

 For a GPU-only execution handling a batch of decode requests, the time per iteration ($T_{gpuonly}$) is: